rkt/rkt/Documentation/configuration.md

 The `data` field is a string that defines where image data and running pods are stored.
 This field is optional.

-The `stage1-images` field is a string that defines where are the stage1 images are stored.
+The `stage1-images` field is a string that defines where are the stage1 images are stored, so rkt can search for them when using the `--stage1-from-dir` flag.
 This field is optional.

 Example `paths` configuration: